Amazon Total ACoS (TACoS): Introduction to a Key Ad Metric

 What is the difference between TACoS and ACoS?

 ACoS stands for advertising cost of sale.
-It is calculated by dividing ad spend by ad revenue, and it measures the efficiency of your advertising campaign.
+It is calculated by dividing ad spend by ad sales, and it measures the efficiency of your advertising campaign.

-TACoS, on the other hand, takes total revenue into consideration — that is, both ad revenue and organic revenue.
+TACoS, on the other hand, takes total sales into consideration — that is, both ad sales and organic sales.

 Why should I use TACoS?